rmcanany/SolidEdgeHousekeeper/README.md

 If you want to help out on Housekeeper, sign up as a beta tester!
 Beta testing is nothing more than doing your own workflow on your own files and letting me know if you run into problems.
 It isn't meant to be a lot of work.
-The big idea is to make the program better for you and everyone else!
+The big idea is to make the program better for you and me and everyone else!

 If you know .NET, or want to learn, there's more to do!
 To get started on GitHub collaboration, head over to